Listening to Young Leaders and Entrepreneurs

 Buffing Up Business Skills

 While Violeta was a talented and well-trained designer, she lacked any formal business training.
-As she told a roomful of technical experts at the Global Youth Economic Opportunities (GYEO) Summit last week, “I knew how to create a product, but I didn’t know what was next.”
+As she told a roomful of technical experts at the Global Youth Economic Opportunities (GYEO) Summit, “I knew how to create a product, but I didn’t know what was next.”

 Shortly after launching Vaiza in 2015, Violeta heard about TechnoServe’s regional youth entrepreneurship program, Crece Tu Empresa, and wasted no time in applying.
 Funded by the Citi Foundation, Crece is working to address youth unemployment in Central America by providing entrepreneurial youth with one year of training on high-impact business skills, along with mentorship and networking opportunities.